icedwater/stanford-corenlp-python/README.md

 ## Questions

 **Stanford CoreNLP tools require a large amount of free memory**.
 Java 5+ uses about 50% more RAM on 64-bit machines than 32-bit machines.
 32-bit machine users can lower the memory requirements by changing `-Xmx3g` to `-Xmx2g` or even less.
-If pexpect timesout while loading models, check to make sure you have enough memory and can run the server alone without your kernel killing the java process:
+If pexpect times out while loading models, check to make sure you have enough memory and can run the server alone without your kernel killing the java process:

 	java -cp stanford-corenlp-2012-07-09.jar:stanford-corenlp-2012-07-06-models.jar:xom.jar:joda-time.jar -Xmx3g edu.stanford.nlp.pipeline.StanfordCoreNLP -props default.properties

-You can reach me, Dustin Smith, by sending a message on GitHub or through email (contact information is available [on my webpage](http://web.media.mit.edu/~dustin)).
+You can reach Dustin Smith by sending a message on GitHub or through email (contact information is available [on his webpage](http://web.media.mit.edu/~dustin)).

 # Contributors